vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

 Compared to the type `any` query which fully ranked 24,053 documents, we now only rank 3,679 documents.
+Also notice that the f aster search returns the same document at the first position.

-also notice that the much faster search returns the same document at the first position.
+Conceptually a search query is about finding the documents that match the query, then score the documents using a ranking model.

-Conceptually a search query is about finding the documents that match the query, then score the documents using a rank model.
-In the worst case, our search query can match all documents.
+In the worst case, our search query can match all documents which will expose all of them to the ranking.

 ## Hits and summaries
 In the previous examples, we only asked Vespa to return one hit